javierbrea/narval/README.md

 * `out.log`.
 Contains service "out" logs.
 * `exit-code.log`.
 This file is created when service is closed, and contains the exit code of the service process.

-The `exit-code.log` can be useful to wait for a service to be finished before executing another service, or the tests.
-Using the `wait-on` property, you can wait for the creation of this file, which means that the service process has been closed.
+The `exit-code.log` is used internally to wait for a service to be finished before executing another service, or the tests.
+Using the `wait-on` property, you can wait for the exit of a service, with the `exit:[service-name]` expression:

 _In the next example, the tests will not be executed until the service "api" is closed:_